HandsOnDataViz/book/docs/HandsOnDataViz.md

     section](paste-code.html) of this chapter to learn how to properly insert your embed code into common websites.

-2. But if it doesn’t work, go back to step 3 and experiment.
+Tip: But if it doesn’t work, go back to step 3 and experiment.
 Try to edit the embed code down to a *simple iframe*, and run it again to see how it looks, as shown in Figure
 <a href="#fig:datawrapper-tryit-simple">10.10</a>.
-Sometimes a
+Sometimes a simple
-    simple iframe works better on your website than a complex embed code.
+iframe works better on your website than a complex embed code.

 <img src="images/10-embed/datawrapper-tryit-simple.png" alt="If a complex embed code does not work in your website, go back and try to edit it down into a simple iframe." width="750" />
 <p class="caption">